-Manatee, Sarasota, and Charlotte
+Manatee, Sarasota, and Charlotte County

 What does the Tri-County area stand for?

 It stands for white sandy beaches, scenic nature parks, and tranquil waterways.
 If you enjoy boating, golfing, sailing, fishing, snorkeling, sunbathing and the arts and entertainment, you will love it here.
 But before you saddle the horses to go on a house hunt, you need to understand that the three counties of the Tri-County area are quite different.
-Therefore, it is always good to get acquainted with the area.
+Therefore, it is always good to get acquainted with the area first.

-East Coast, Atlantic Coast, West Coast and Gulf Coast – those are the easy ones.
+East Coast, Atlantic Coast, West Coast and Gulf Coast - those are the easy ones.
 You do not even need a map to figure that out which one is what, but what about all the other coasts that we refer to in Florida?
 Where is the Space Coast, Gold Coast, Forgotten Coast, or the Cultural Coast?
 A mystery for many Floridians and Non-Floridians.

 The "First Coast" runs from Georgia to Ormond Beach.
 Because of St Augustine, which was founded in 1565 as the nation's "First City," this stretch of coast along the Atlantic Ocean is called "First Coast."
 The "Palm Coast," which refers to a city in Flagler County, is a part of this coastline.

-The “Treasure Coast” begins at Fort Pierce and ends with Boca Raton.
+The "Treasure Coast" begins at Fort Pierce and ends with Boca Raton.
 The famous Palm Beach is part of the Treasure Coast.
 Quite a few Spanish galleons did not make it home, and their treasures are still buried in the sand.
-The Atlantic Ocean does not release those treasures voluntarily, but once in a while, lucky divers can dig some gold up.
+The Atlantic Ocean does not release those treasures voluntarily, but once in a while can lucky divers dig some gold up.

-“Gold Coast,” which is the coastline from Palm Beach through Miami, refers to the property investments made by some of the wealthiest people on earth.
+"Gold Coast," which is the coastline from Palm Beach through Miami, refers to the property investments made by some of the wealthiest people on earth.
 Some of those mansions seem to consist of solid gold.
 At least it seems so.

 Florida's West Coast